Itsjaaay/unit5-django-final/Module-2-Templates/README.md

 - `/` should show a list of each project team names.
 - `/management` should show detailed information about the management team.
 - `/procurement` should show detailed information about the procurement team.
+- `/community` should show detailed information about the community team.
+- `/documentation` should show detailed information about the documentation team.
 - Continue this for all of the remaining leadership project teams.

 At the end of this step you should have: